Guide to choosing the niche of your blog

 Pro tip:

-By using the report Ahrefs Also Rank for, you can see the keywords for which the top-ranking pages for your target keyword are also ranked in the top 100 search results.
+By using the report Ahrefs Also Rank for, you can see the keywords for which the top-ranking pages for your target keyword also rank in the top 100 search results.
 This allows you to find less obvious keywords that you can also include in the text and subtitles of your article.

 The key to finding relevant keywords in this report and using them to launch your blog is to search with more specific queries.
 For example, instead of “cooking,” use “vegetarian recipes.”
 Or “email marketing services” instead of “marketing.”